-- Understanding the dynamics of GVCs can help policy makers design appropriate trade and traderelated policies that enhance countries' welfare, and promote broader policy objectives. - Strategies to shape markets in a way that foster non-economic benefits, as well as a good regulatory framework, including strong social and environmental policies, are key enabling conditions to ensure that GVCs contribute to broader policy objectives.
+- Understanding the dynamics of GVCs can help policy makers design appropriate trade and traderelated policies that enhance countries' welfare, and promote broader policy objectives. - A good regulatory framework with strong social and environmental policies, along with strategies to shape markets in a way that foster non-economic benefits, can help ensure that GVCs contribute to broader policy objectives.
 [3], [4]

-"[i]n a world of GVCs, trade policy cannot solely focus on impediments to trade with direct trade partners.
+"In a world of GVCs, trade policy cannot solely focus on impediments to trade with direct trade partners.
 The whole value chain and bottlenecks upstream and downstream among third countries have to be considered in order to boost exports and improve economic performance."[1]